AIBO: ERS-1000

 The ERS-1000 was the first aibo model in the product line's revival, released in January 2018.
-It is equipped with an LTE SIM card to support interaction and learning via cloud computing, requiring a persistent Internet connection to function fully.
-This model has a less-robotic and "cuter" appearance than other models.
+It is equipped with an LTE SIM card to support interaction and learning via cloud computing, requiring a persistent Internet connection and subscription to function fully.
+This model has a less-robotic and more animal-like appearance than other models.
 The ERS-1000 can recognize up to 100 faces, responds to over 50 voice commands, and can learn a customizable trick.
-It sold for about $3,000.
+It sells for about $3,000 and is still available as of 2026.

 QRIO

 QRIOs watch AIBOs at a Robocup event.

 The humanoid QRIO robot was designed as the successor to AIBO and runs the same base R-CODE and Aperios operating system.
 Its development was halted prior to commercial release.

 Hardware

 The initial ERS-110 AIBO's hardware includes a 64-bit RISC processor, 16 megabytes of RAM, sensors (touch, camera, range-finder, microphone, acceleration, angular velocity), a speaker, and actuators (legs, neck, mouth, tail).
 As the series developed, more sensors and actuators were added.
 During the latter half of the second aibo model, 2x0, a revised model named Super Core was released which fixed a flaw in the robots' head clutch which over time caused tilting, panning, and drooping issues, also known as PAS, TAS, and DHS.
 These revision models also included a much faster processor, hence the name Super Core.
 Wi-Fi was available as an add-on for some second-generation AIBOs.
 The third family of AIBOs, the ERS-7s, have multiple head and body sensors, clicking ear actuators, a chest-mounted proximity sensor, expressive "Illume-Face" and Wi-Fi connectivity.

 All AIBOs were bundled with accessories including a charging station and pink ball toy.
 Late-model ERS7's were bundled with a pink AIBone bone-shaped toy (as did the AIBO ERS-1000 models), playing cards, and a charging station with a pole and marker mat for autonomous docking.